-Horizontal reinforcement can be placed in different locations across the concrete fill void using the tie/spacer toothed slots.
-Horizontal form reinforcing bars for lintels must be located within the lintel as specified in the structural design, the minimum length of bar being equivalent to the width of opening in the structure plus 500mm.
+Horizontal reinforcement can be placed in different locations across the concrete fill void using the form tie/spacer toothed slots.
+Horizontal reinforcing bars for lintels must be located within the lintel as specified in the structural design, the minimum length of bar will be specified by the chartered structural engineer to ensure that adequate anchorage has been allowed for either side of an ope.
 Vertical reinforcement can then be secured to horizontal reinforcement at required centres using standard fixing methods.
-Bar lapping lengths as per IS EN 1992-1-1^[7] should be adopted.
+Bar lapping lengths as per I.S.
+EN 1992-1-1^[7] should be adopted.
 The system requires that in plain walls horizontal reinforcement be provided in top and bottom courses of every wall lift.
 The reinforcement is checked to ensure there is adequate concrete cover for protection and that compaction can take place.
-The horizontal and vertical reinforcement shall be as specified by the chartered structural engineer (see Section 3.1.1).
+The horizontal and vertical reinforcement shall be specified by the chartered structural engineer (see Section 3.1.1).